gradle/gradle/design-docs/dependency-management.md

 ### Test cases

-* For each defined ivy convention:
-    * Resolve source/javadoc artifacts from Ivy repository
+* Where ivy.xml contains a 'sources' and/or 'javadoc' configuration:
+    * Defined artifacts are included in generated IDE files
+    * Defined artifacts are available via Artifact Query API
-    * Report on artifacts that are defined in ivy metadata but not found
+    * Detect and report on artifacts that are defined in ivy configuration but not found
-    * Report on artifacts that are defined in ivy metadata where download fails
+    * Detect and report error for artifacts that are defined in ivy configuration where download fails
+* Use ivy scheme to retrieve source/javadoc artifacts from a local ivy repository
-* Resolve source/javadoc artifacts by maven conventions when resolving from a Flatdir repository
+* Resolve source/javadoc artifacts by maven conventions where no ivy convention can be used:
+    * Flatdir repository
+    * No ivy.xml file for module
+    * Ivy module with no source/javadoc configurations defined in metadata
+* Maven conventions are not used if ivy file declares empty sources and javadoc configuration

 ### Open issues

-* If the ivy source/javadoc configurations are not defined, should we then use the maven convention to look for artifacts?

 ## Story: Source and Javadoc artifacts are exposed for a local Java component